-A \$275.00 registration deposit is required of each new student to reserve a space at the University.
-This deposit is not refundable but will be credited toward the semester expenses.
-All new students (freshmen, transfers, readmits, and specials) must mail the deposit as soon as admission to the University is granted.
-If an applicant fails to attend after admission, the deposit will be forfeited.
-A later admission will require a new deposit.
+A \$275.00 registration fee is required of each new student to reserve a space at the University.
+This fee is not refundable but will be credited toward the semester expenses.
+All new students (freshmen, transfers, readmits, and specials) must mail the fee as soon as admission to the University is granted.
+If an applicant fails to attend after admission, the fee will be forfeited.
+A later admission will require a new fee.